Take 2 Cucumbers and Call Me in the Morning: Why Some Doctors Are Prescribing VeggiesSeptember 29th, 2016

 Which is why this is such a cool story.

 Doctors around the country are writing prescriptions for kale, apples, and cucumbers instead of pills.
-That’s right—some healthcare providers are working with programs like the Fruit and Vegetable Prescription Program (FVRx) to get fresh produce in the hands of their patients suffering from chronic health ailments, like diabetes.
+That’s right—some healthcare providers are working with programs like the Fruit and Vegetable Prescription Program (FVRx) from Wholesome Wave to get fresh produce in the hands of their patients suffering from chronic health ailments, like diabetes.

 And guess what: it’s working.
 According to the nonprofit Wholesome wave, which runs FVRx in 10 states, more than 8,000 people have received fresh produce from the program so far.
 Of those people, 69 percent said they now eat more fruits and vegetables, 45 percent said their body mass index decreased, and a whopping 91 percent felt happier with their health or weight.
 This type of programs benefits local economies as well: Wholesome Wave reports that patients spent more than $670,000 in FVRx prescriptions at local retailers and farmers through the prescription program in 2015.